Annika Schleu

-Annika Schleu (born 3 April 1990) is a German modern pentathlete.
+Annika Zillekens née Schleu (born 3 April 1990) is a German modern pentathlete.
 She won the gold medal of the relay event at the 2012 World Championships and 2017 World Championships.
-She has competed in three Olympic Games, finishing in 26th place in 2012 and in 4th place in 2016.
+She has competed in four Olympic Games, finishing in 26th place in 2012 and in 4th place in 2016.
+In 2021, at the delayed 2020 Summer Olympics in Tokyo, Zillekens, under her maiden name Annika Schleu, received widespread attention after her treatment of the horse she was assigned for the riding portion of the event went viral.
+Her reaction, and the resulting controversy of the event, partially contributed to modern pentathlon removing equestrian jumping from their competition.

+Personal life

 She was born in Berlin, Germany.
+She is married to fellow modern pentathlete Christian Zillekens.

 Individual events

 She won the silver medal at the 2018 World Championships.
 At junior level, she also won silver at the 2008 European Junior Championships.

+2020 Tokyo Olympics

 Schleu was leading the competition at the 2020 Tokyo Olympics when she was unable to successfully complete the show jumping event, moving her from first to last place, and an eventual 31st place.
-Her trainer, Kim Raisner was sent home from the Olympics after footage showed her seemingly punch Schleu's assigned horse for not performing in a desired manner.
-The horse named Saint Boy was randomly assigned from a pool of 18 and had also refused to jump for Russian Olympic Committee athlete Gulnaz Gubaydullina, refusing three barriers.
-Schleu has also faced a backlash against her repeated use of the whip and rough handling of her horse.
-The incident prompted German Olympic team member and equestrian medal record holder Isabell Werth to criticize Pentathlon's use of horses; she stated that "Pentathlon has nothing to do with equestrian sport" and treats sensitive creatures as "a means of transport to which the athletes have no connection."
+Her trainer Kim Raisner was sent home from the Olympics after footage showed her seemingly punch Schleu's assigned horse for not performing in a desired manner.
+The horse named Saint Boy was randomly assigned from a pool of 18 and had also with Russian Olympic Committee athlete Gulnaz Gubaydullina (32nd overall) refused to jump three barriers in the second half of the equestrian course.
+Schleu also faced backlash against her repeated use of the whip and rough handling of her horse.
+The incident prompted German Olympic team member and equestrian medal record holder Isabell Werth to criticize modern pentathlon's use of horses; she stated that "Pentathlon has nothing to do with equestrian sport" and treats horses as "a means of transport to which the athletes have no connection."
 Werth also expressed sympathy for Schleu, whom she saw as a victim of the system of the sport.

+On 13 January 2022, her legal team announced that an earlier lawsuit had been dropped; both Schleu and Raisner had faced legal action, with the German Animal Welfare Association filing a criminal complaint against the pair on 13 August 2021.
+Schleu agreed to donate €500 to charity; defense attorneys said this did not constitute an admission of guilt.

+In response to this issue, modern pentathlon's governing body voted to remove horse riding from its programme at the Olympics after the Paris 2024 Games.